8 Steps to Instant Japanese Immersion Without Leaving Home

 Listening practice is absolutely key.
 We pick up foreign vocabulary through music for the same reason that we remember the lyrics of English songs: music is catchy.

 The hardest part can be finding music that you like and that’s the right level for you.
-There’s no point starting out listening to a rap so fast that you can’t pick out even a single word nor even tell, for that matter, that it’s in Japanese.
+There’s no point starting out listening to a rap so fast that you can’t pick out a single word or even tell that it’s in Japanese.

 Lots of YouTube videos have lyrics written in kana or romaji, and a good exercise is to try to sing along with the music, karaoke style.
 Hey, consider this your formal training for the day you finally end up visiting Japan.
 Karaoke is unavoidable!

 Here are some of my favorites for learning with:

 - Arashi — “Love so Sweet” (“Hana Yori Dango” theme song)

 - Indigo la End — ダビングシーン (“Dubbing Scene”)

 To all those Disney lovers out there: you know the songs by heart in English, so why not try them out in Japanese?

 To maximize your learning, you should look up words that you don’t know in your Japanese dictionary and then enter them into a flashcard app.